Anxiety

 • Irritable bowel syndrome (IBS), chronic pain disorders, high blood pressure, asthma, and other physical health issues are associated with anxiety disorders.

-• If you have both an anxiety disorder and a physical condition, it’s important to treat both to best manage your symptoms.
+• If you have both an anxiety disorder and a physical condition, it’s important to treat both to manage your symptoms best.

 Another coping style is avoiding objects or situations that feel scary or harmful.
 This avoidance means that you don’t get exposed to that thing, so you aren’t able to learn that it’s actually harmless.
 This makes the cycle of anxiety difficult to break.

 Anxiety disorders are like other forms of mental illness.
-They don’t come from personal weakness, character flaws or problems with upbringing.
-But researchers don’t know exactly what causes anxiety disorders.
+They don’t come from personal weakness, character flaws, or problems with upbringing.
+However, researchers don’t know what causes anxiety disorders.
 They suspect a combination of factors plays a role:

 • Chemical imbalance: Severe or long-lasting stress can change the chemical balance that controls your mood.
 Experiencing a lot of stress over a long period can lead to an anxiety disorder.

 • Social and Environmental factors: Social factors play a somewhat significant role in the development of anxiety disorders.
-Furthermore, experiencing a trauma might trigger an anxiety disorder, especially in someone who has inherited a higher risk to start.
+Furthermore, experiencing trauma might trigger an anxiety disorder, especially in someone who has inherited a higher risk of starting.
 Domestic and sexual violence, enforcement of traditional gender roles, workplace harassment, and other social inequities are associated with an increased prevalence of anxiety disorders.

 • Low self-esteem, particularly in young people, can indicate anxiety.